 1. Selecting the Right Raw Materials

 It is essential to choose ingredients that can provide comprehensive nutrition and add the right supplements.
-Additionally, the proportion of each ingredient should be strictly controlled as it directly impacts the shelf life of the pellets.
+You need to carefully control the ratio of each ingredient, as it affects the shelf life of the pellets.

 2. Crushing and Mixing the Raw Materials

-The pellet machine’s crushing system grinds large ingredients into smaller pieces, which are then mixed according to the chosen feed formula.
+The pellet machine first crushes large ingredients into smaller pieces, then mixes them based on the selected feed formula.

 3. Pelletizing Process

 The mixed ingredients are placed into the feed pellet machine, where they are pressed into pellets under pressure.
-To make the pellets easier to form, a certain amount of water can be added before the raw materials enter the pellet machine.
+Adding a bit of water makes it easier for the pellets to form during pressing.

 Pellets Diameter | Target Poultry |